Kostadin Kostadinov (politician): Revival party

+In 2014, Kostadinov founded the Revival party in Bulgaria.
 He participated in the founding of the far-right Revival in Bulgaria in June 2014.
 The constituent assembly took place in Pliska.

-On 3 November 2019, Kostadinov and Revival went on a run-off vote for the mayor position in Varna (the 3rd largest city in Bulgaria) and accumulated 14.3% in the first round of voting and 35.99% in the runoffs.
+On 3 November 2019, Kostadinov and Revival went on a run-off vote for the mayor position in Varna (the third largest city in Bulgaria) and accumulated 14.3% in the first round of voting and 35.99% in the runoffs.

-Revival gathered 2.45% support at the April 2021 parliamentary election, remaining below the 4.0% needed for entry into the parliament.
-In the July 2021 parliamentary election it gathered 2.97%.
-In the November 2021 general election Revival gathered 4.86% and entered the parliament gaining 13 seats.
-In the October 2022 parliamentary election – 4th place, 9.83% and 27 seats.
-In the April 2023 parliamentary election – 3rd place, 13.58% and 37 seats.
+Revival gathered 2.45% support at the April 2021 Bulgarian parliamentary election, remaining below the 4.0% needed for entry into the parliament.
+In the July 2021 Bulgarian parliamentary election it gathered 2.97%.
+In the November 2021 Bulgarian general election, Revival gathered 4.86% and entered the parliament gaining 13 seats.
+In the October 2022 Bulgarian parliamentary election, Revival was fourth with 9.83% and 27 seats.
+In the April 2023 Bulgarian parliamentary election, it placed third with 13.58% and 37 seats.
+In the June 2024 Bulgarian parliamentary election, it fell back to fourth with 13.3% and 38 seats.
+In the October 2024 Bulgarian parliamentary election, it was rose back to third with 12.9% and 33 seats.
+In the 2026 Bulgarian parliamentary election, it fell to fifrth with 4.1% and 13 seats as other far-right and right-wing populist failed to cross the electoral threshold.